 Having the responsibilities of working and raising a family will inevitably bring up conflicting choices, and of course no mum wants to choose something that will negatively impact their child.
 That these types of decisions are complex as sometimes the “best” decisions are not always made but rather influenced by practicalities, penalties, and perceptions.
 If you ever find yourself faced with such dilemmas, try not to compare yourself too tightly to other families and just remember that there will never be a right or wrong answer, just an answer that is right for you.

-As always, thank you very much for reading my posts, feel free to pop by my Instagram account for daily inspirational content x
+As always, thank you very much for reading my posts, feel free to pop by my Pinterest and Instagram account for daily inspirational content x